- Flexible hours, book a time that suits you

 The Golden Rule.

 For a landlord or a tenant to meet the qualifications of the golden Rule they must make the necessary changes in order to obtain an EPC rating of E or above.
 All improvements that are made to the property should be cost-effective and signed by an independent energy assessor.
 With regard to commercial properties, all investments for energy improvements must be cost-effective within a seven-year period.
 Please note that this needs very good research as not all assessors meet the same criteria.
+It's really important to take your time and learn more about the EPC online.

 The potential for negative impact on the property is another legitimate reason for MEES exemption.
 In this scenario, an independent qualified surveyor must judge that the necessary energy-efficiency improvements would reduce the property’s market value by more than 5%.
+As reasonable, an EPC Certificate cost is necessary.

 Third party consent.